Caleb Lee Hutchinson Aims For Spot In Top 3

 “In this business, if you can close your eyes, and I know it’s you in two notes, that’s the stardom my friend,” he said.
 “Very proud of that.”

 Now you can catch the performance that Bryan and Richie raved about by watching Hutchinson sing “Stars in Alabama” below.
-Oh and in case you were wondering, he made it into the top three!
+Oh and in case you were wondering, he made it all the way to the finale, and finished in second place!